M0kcry/Notes-THM/README.md

 Once successfully updated, we can now proceed to install the software that we have trusted and added to apt using apt install sublime-text

+## NETWORKING

+### NETWORKING TOPOLOGIES

+Star topology : *, this topology is at a higher cost than the others but have advantages such as : very scalable in nature (you can add devices easily), ..
+And disadvantages : If the centralised hardware that connects devices fails, these devices will no longer be able to send or receive data.
+Thankfully, these centralised hardware devices are often robust.